 16/07/2015 12:00 AM

-Just as you might invite an architect in to provide advice on how to make the best use of the area inside your house, it makes sense to bring in a garden designer to gain their professional insight on how to maximise your outdoor living accommodation.
+Just as you might invite an architect in to provide advice on how to make the best use of the area inside your house, it makes sense to bring in a garden designer or recommended landscaping professional to gain their professional insight on how to maximise your outdoor living accommodation.

 This blog post aims to arm you with some clear guidance on what kind of service you should expect your garden designer to deliver.